 Ateneum Art Museum, Helsinki

+The Ateneum is closed until 31 March 2021 to stop the spread of the coronavirus.
 Painter Ilya Repin (1844–1930) is above all known as a master of psychological portrayals of people and depictions of Russian folklife.

 Ilya Repin, the most significant Russian artist of his time, depicted the Russian people, who had been freed from serfdom in the 1860s, as well as the intelligentsia of the era, and the relationship between the people and their rulers.
 The exhibition is realised in collaboration with the State Tretyakov Gallery in Moscow and the Petit Palais in Paris.